mlehotay/ier/IER-paper/IER-paper.md

 ## **Abstract**

 Informational Experiential Realism (IER) advances a single ontological identity claim: **experience is identical to the operation of a physical system in a specific dynamical regime**.
-That regime—termed a *Unified Experiential Field* (UEF)—is characterized by global integration, temporal continuity, self-sustaining regulation, and internally generated constraint.
+That regime—termed a *Unified Experiential Field* (UEF)—is characterized by global integration, temporal continuity, self-sustaining regulation, and internally generated constraint under purely physical state evolution.
 The claim is neither emergentist nor correlational; it does not posit experience as an additional property, substance, representation, or functional output.
 Rather, it identifies experience with a particular form of physical organization.

 The identity claim is intended **strongly and exhaustively**.
 It is **non-bridgeable**: if experience is not identical to the specified regime, no supplementary mechanisms, explanatory bridges, or additional properties are available within the framework to repair the account.
 It is also **normatively closed**: all legitimate consequences of experiential identity must follow from the identity itself, and no external criteria, diagnostics, or normative principles carry independent authority.